nodejs/node/deps/openssl/openssl/test/README.ssltest.md

   - InternalError - some other error

 * ExpectedClientAlert, ExpectedServerAlert - expected alert.
-See `ssl_test_ctx.c` for known values.
+See `test/helpers/ssl_test_ctx.c` for known values.
 Note: the expected alert is currently matched against the _last_ received alert (i.e., a fatal alert or a `close_notify`).
 Warning alert expectations are not yet supported.
 (A warning alert will not be correctly matched, if followed by a `close_notify` or